Russian River (California): Toxic cyanobacteria

 After the death of a household dog which had been exposed to the river's waters in 2015, a toxicology investigation identified the cause to be anatoxin-a, a highly potent neurotoxin produced by certain freshwater cyanobacteria.
 The compound induces a state of paralysis by binding to acetylcholine receptors in muscle nerves, and is known due to its rapid manifestation of symptoms as the "Very Fast Death Factor".
 The species which produce the compound tend to occur in nutrient-poor freshwater ecosystems, including rivers, and grow as filamentous mats on surfaces along the benthic zone of a river.
 Previous reports have occurred in New Zealand, Northern California and, more recently, Utah.

-A study by Conklin et al, examining samples collected from the river in October of 2015, attempted to isolate species of anatoxin-producing cyanobacteria.
+A study by Conklin et al, examining samples collected from the river in October 2015, attempted to isolate species of anatoxin-producing cyanobacteria.
 Analysis of the three collected benthic mats resulted in the discovery of the new species Microcoleus anatoxicus, in the genus Microcoleus, which contains several related and similarly toxic species found in Northern California and New Zealand bodies of freshwater.

 A further study published in 2025 examined the relationship between toxigenicity and growth rates in anatoxin-producing and nonproducing Microcoleus samples collected from Northern California rivers.
 The results identified faster growth rates in toxin-producing samples of Microcoleus anatoxicus, the newly identified species, particularly in nutrient-rich environments.
 This conclusion reverses previous research indicating a contrary effect and implies a possible impact on growth rates from nutrition levels, particularly inorganic nitrogen.